f0i/btcgiftcards/README.md

 ## Roadmap

+The following outlines the next features that are considered for implementation.
+All of those are subject to change based on user feedback, or changes in development resources.

+### March 2025

+During the Encode Culb Hackathon, BTC Gift Cards received a developer grant which will cover development of the following features.

+- Implement new design
+- Forward Gift Cards
+- Automated testing
+- Documentation

+### Further plans

-- Secure account by creating an II
+- Secure account by creating an II (To introduce new users to Internet Identity, which is widely used by apps on the IC)
-- Automate sending emails
+- Automate sending emails (most likeley needed at some point, currently still manual)
 - Progress indicator for ckBTC minter
 - Add redeem by code (without email verification)
 - Shortcut to transfer gift card balance to main account